Ash (2025 film): Plot

-With two and a half hours left before Brion's lander intitiates automatic takeoff, he and Riya prepare for evacuation when Riya has a sudden flashback of Adhi aggressively attacking her, forcing her to kill him in self-defense.
-After recovering, she finds an intruder in an EVA suit (Clarke) aboard the station, and flees into the maintenance tunnels, where she finds Brion dead.
-With Clarke attacking her, Riya retreats to the station's bathroom, where she plugs a shower hose into Clarke's helmet and turns the water on, drowning her.
-But upon scanning Clarke's body, Riya finds no trace of infection in her, and with the orbital line-up imminent, she is forced to leave for the lander, only to find it sabotaged.
-Returning to the station, she scans Brion's body and is startled to discover that he had died long before she encountered him.
+Brion and Riya prepare for evacuation when she suddenly has a flashback of Adhi aggressively attacking her, forcing her to kill him.
+After recovering, she encounters Clarke, who flees into the maintenance tunnels.
+Riya follows and finds Brion's corpse.
+Clarke attacks her, and Riya retreats into the station's bathroom, where she plugs a shower hose into Clarke's helmet and drowns her.
+Upon scanning Clarke's body, Riya finds no trace of infection.
+She is forced to return to the lander but finds it sabotaged.
+She returns to the station and scans Brion's body, discovering that he had died before she met him.

-Upon this discovery, Riya realizes to her shock that she is the one infected and that Brion's presence on the station was just a hallucination caused by a nanotechnological parasite residing in her.
-An alien invertebrate had been inadvertently brought to the ground station by Kevin and infested its mainframe and airlock, disrupting contact with orbital and forcing Brion to come down.
-Adhi and the others had argued for immediate evacuation, but Riya insisted on staying to investigate and recover the terraforming technology.
-While researching the alien, she found it infected by the parasite, which broke out and infected Adhi, making him attack the rest of the crew.
-When Kevin killed Adhi, the parasite abandoned him and infected Kevin, who chased the fleeing Brion into the maintenance shafts and killed him there.
-After sending Clarke to the safety of the lander, Riya stayed behind to confront the alien and killed Kevin, whereupon the parasite infected her.
+Riya realizes that she is the one infected, and she hallucinated Brion due to a nanotechnological parasite residing in her.
+It is revealed that Kevin inadvertently brought an alien invertebrate that disrupted contact with orbital and forced Brion to come down.
+Adhi and the others argued for immediate evacuation, but Riya insisted on staying to investigate and recover the terraforming technology.
+While researching the alien, a parasite broke out and infected Adhi, causing him to attack the crew.
+After killing Adhi, Kevin became infected and kills Brion.
+Then, Riya killed Kevin, and the parasite infected her.
 Seeking to kill herself before it could fully take hold of her, Riya ingested potassium cyanide from the station's sick bay, but survived when the parasite neutralized the toxin.
-When Clarke returned later, Riya killed her by mistake because they both believed each other possessed.

-The parasite informs Riya that its race has claimed this planet before the humans found it, and that, since it found the human race an inefficient life form, it has chosen to merge with and evolve her.
-Refusing to submit, she has the parasite extracted by the station's medbot, but it infests and revives Brion's corpse and attacks her.
-Riya kills it with a welding torch, and after exiting the burning station, she restores the lander to full operation and takes off towards the orbital facility, which, however, is already infested by more parasites.
+The parasite informs Riya that its race has already claimed this planet.
+Believing the human race to be an inefficient life form, it has chosen to merge with and evolve her.
+Riya extracts the parasite, but it infests and revives Brion.
+She kills it with a welding torch and restores the lander, taking off toward the orbital facility.
+As she nears it, it's revealed that the facility has been overtaken by a large parasitic entity.